Olympiacos CFP: Basketball

-Olympiacos men's basketball team is one of the most successful clubs in European basketball, having won three Euroleague Championships, one Triple Crown, one Intercontinental Cup, fifteen Greek Championships, twelve Greek Cups and four Greek Super Cups.
-As a traditional European powerhouse, Olympiacos have also been six times EuroLeague runners-up and, having played a total of nine finals, they are the Greek club with the most EuroLeague Final appearances.
+Olympiacos men's basketball team are one of the most successful clubs in European basketball, having won four Euroleague Championships, one Triple Crown, one Intercontinental Cup, sixteen Greek Championships, twelve Greek Cups and five Greek Super Cups.
+As a traditional European powerhouse, Olympiacos have also been six times EuroLeague runners-up and, having played a total of ten finals, they are the Greek club with the most EuroLeague Final appearances.
 They have also participated in fourteen EuroLeague Final Fours.
 They play their home matches at Peace and Friendship Stadium.

 They are the first Greek club that ever played in a Euroleague Final (1994), and they won their first Euroleague title in 1997, achieving the first Triple Crown ever for a Greek team.
 As European champions, Olympiacos played in the 1997 McDonald's Championship and reached the final of the tournament, where they met Michael Jordan's NBA champions, the Chicago Bulls.
 During the 1990s, besides their constant achievements in EuroLeague, also adding a third place in 1999, Olympiacos dominated the Greek Basket League with five consecutive titles, at a time when the Greek championship was considered Europe's best national basketball league.
 Thus, FIBA declared Olympiacos as the "Best European Team of the 1990s".

 Olympiacos returned to the very top of European basketball in 2010, when they reached the final against Barcelona in Paris, but mostly in 2012, when they won their second EuroLeague title in Istanbul, by rallying from 19 points down in the championship game, to beat CSKA Moscow 62–61, on the last shot of the game, achieving the greatest comeback in European basketball finals history, and one of the greatest ever seen in European continental basketball.
 In 2013, Olympiacos won their third EuroLeague title and became the only Greek club and only the third club in European basketball history to be crowned back-to-back European champions in the modern EuroLeague Final Four era, after beating Real Madrid 100–88 in the London final.
 Later on, Olympiacos won the Intercontinental Cup, celebrating a third international title in 17 months.